-Often, OT 101-ers will discuss how some schools will provide you with all of this information up front.
+One of the things we discuss in our popular Fundamentals of Online Teaching (OT 101) certificate course is how some schools will provide their online adjuncts with everything they need to teach a course up front.
 They will give you a syllabus and assignments and even early messages to students and all you do is plug-and-play.
 Other schools expect you to develop a course from scratch.
 There are pros and cons to each of these approaches, the most obvious being the dichotomy between academic freedom and consistency of course delivery.

 Abbot et al. (2018) write eloquently about this topic in their article out of eLearn Magazine titled Quality Control vs. Academic Freedom: Walk the Line.
 I’ll pull out some of the points they make here: